dzangolab/vue-locale-switcher/README.md

 `locales`: Array of locales.
 Every `locale` needs to be in the `{ code: 'code of locale', name: 'label of locale' }` format.

-`ssr`: for server side rendering app. default value is false(i.e. for SPA app use)
+`ssr`: true for server side rendering app. default value is false(i.e. for SPA app use)

 #### Usage SPA
 ``` html